 6. Guys Don’t Value Friends As Much As Women

 This is one of the many myths about gender differences.
-Guys may act slightly different with each other (they tend to be more action-oriented in their friendships), but make no mistake, everyone desires close human contact.
+Guys may act slightly different with each other (they tend to be more action-oriented in their friendships), but everyone desires close human contact.
 Guys appreciate their friends every bit as much as women do, and when a friendship ends it's just as hard for them to accept.

 7. Friends Share Everything